mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-If the `_shapeRepository.getShapeData()` operation throws a `ShapeDataException`, we should handle it inside the `catch` block and set the error in our state:
+If the `_shapeRepository.getShapeData()` operation throws a `ShapeDataException`, we must handle it inside the `catch` block and set the error in our state:

 ```
 Future<void> _onShapeLoadStarted(